Stoll Keenon Ogden PLLC | Advertising Material

-Kent is a Member in Stoll Keenon Ogden's Louisville office.
-He is a member of the Utility & Energy practice as well as the Business Litigation practice with a focus on Antitrust & Trade Regulation, Business Torts, and Corporate Law.
-As a trial attorney in the Antitrust Division, U.S. Dept. of Justice, Washington, DC, he gained extensive experience investigating and prosecuting antitrust cases in the electric power, natural gas and other regulated industries.
+As a trial attorney in the U.S. Department of Justice Antitrust Division, Kent gained extensive experience investigating and prosecuting antitrust cases in regulated industries.
 A frequent theme of his practice is the interplay between law and economics in the energy, telecommunications, utility, aluminum and construction industries.
-He has deep experience in antitrust litigation and counseling, and frequently appears before federal and state courts and agencies, including the Federal Energy Regulatory Commission and the Kentucky Public Service Commission in matters involving economic and utility regulation and rates.
-He has successfully handled numerous Sherman Act and Robinson-Patman Act cases, including class actions.
-He has unique experience in corporate and governance issues for joint ventures.
-He has received specialized litigation training at the National Institute for Trial Advocacy in Boulder, Colorado.
+He appears before federal and state courts and agencies, including the Federal Energy Regulatory Commission and the Kentucky Public Service Commission, in matters involving economic and utility regulation and rates.
+He has successfully handled numerous Sherman Act and Robinson-Patman Act cases and has unique experience in corporate and governance issues for joint ventures.
+Kent completed specialized litigation training at the National Institute for Trial Advocacy.